Force is magical energy in its raw form. The Force theme focuses on reliable force damage, impenetrable barriers, and some utility over magic itself.

 A disintegrate spell targeting the wall destroys it without harming anything inside it.

-You can expend 1 additional mana to change the duration to 1 hour/mana and a creature trapped inside the wall can’t leave it by nonmagical means.
+You can expend 1 additional mana or psi to change the duration to 1 hour/mana or psi and a creature trapped inside the wall can’t leave it by nonmagical means.
 If the creature tries to use teleportation or interplanar travel to leave the wall, it must first make a Will saving throw.

 On a successful save, the creature can use that magic to exit the cage.